JJDoneAway/addressbook-go-backend/README.md

 # Simple Enterprise Application

-> This branch hosts the vanilla implementation in plain go.
+> This branch hosts the GIN GONIC implementation.
 >
-> No framework is used and all the routing and error handling is implemented manually.
+> GIN is used to do all the routing and error handling.

 It provides some REST CRUD services to get, store, update and delete a simple entity